[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 A delayed shock

-Then, in early 2026, almost by chance, I came across an old Facebook post from 2024.
+That was when, in early 2026, almost by chance, I came across a Facebook post.
+An older post, dating back to 2024.

 Public information.
 Press articles.
 Investigations.
 Documented, accessible, sourced facts.